 GROUP CHIEF EXECUTIVE - WA du Plessis - appointed 1 August 2008

 The role of the Group Chief Executive has been separated from that of the Chairman to ensure a balance of authority and to preclude any one director from exercising unfettered powers of decision making.
-His role is to provide leadership to the Company, advise the Board on strategy and policy matters, and develop, recommend and implement the annual business plans and budgets that support the Company’s short and long-term strategies.
+His role is to provide leadership to the Company, advising the Board on strategy and policy matters, and developing, recommending and implementing the annual business plans and budgets that support the Company’s short and long-term strategies.